Meet Cameron Hefty – a lighting, audio, scenic, and production design professional and President of ProFormance Systems.

 With a degree in construction management, you can work in one of the largest industries in the world.
 Construction managers are influential in planning, coordinating, budgeting, and implementing public and private construction projects like bridges, roads, commercial buildings, homes, and more.
 You don’t need a degree to get started in the construction industry, but with a construction management education, you can qualify for better jobs and, in turn, make more money.

-Remember, your benefits package should also be considered when comparing career options in this field.
+Your benefits package should also be considered when comparing career options in this field.
 While you can sometimes make more money working for yourself, as someone who is self-employed you won’t get the same perks that come with a salaried position, like paid health insurance and vacation days.
 The graph below, from The Bureau of Labor Statistics, compares construction manager salaries with national averages and general management positions.
-The data used is from 2010, so the averages have changed slightly, but the overall relationship between the categories is well-represented.
+The data used is from 2012, so the averages have changed slightly, but the overall relationship between the categories is well-represented.

 In this industry, your location plays a huge role in the salary you can expect.
-This is the case in most fields, but in the construction industry, it is especially true, since the real estate market varies from location to location and great affects earning potential.
-The top states for construction management workers, in terms of highest salary amounts, are as follows:
+This is the case in most fields, but in the construction industry, it is especially true, since the real estate market varies from location to location and greatly affects earning potential.
+The top states for construction management workers, in terms of highest average salary amounts, are as follows: